Don-Mukisa/robotics/README.md

 # robotics
-mobile robot with object avoidance using ROS2
+mobile robot with object avoidance using ROS2 and Gazebo